StarDeep18/StarDeep18/README.md

 🎯 **Tech Enthusiast | Lifelong Learner | Open-Source Contributor**

 I'm a curious and passionate developer who loves to build, explore, and contribute to meaningful projects through code.
-I enjoy working with a variety of technologies including:
+I enjoy working with a variety of technologies, including:

 - 💻 **Java** - OOP concepts and backend logic
 - 🔧 **C & C Programming** - Core programming and systems understanding